huntflow/api/en/errors.md

 ## System error

-If the service cannot process the request, `500 Internal Server Error` will return and the `type` field will contain `server_error`.
+If the service cannot process the request, `500 Internal Server Error` will return.
+The `type` field will contain `server_error`.

 Rarely the errors with 5xx codes will return without valid JSON in the body.